Glooscap: Mi'kmaq

 In one version of the Mi'kmaq creation story, Glooscap laid on his back, with arms outstretched to the north and south and his head toward the rising sun.
 He was in this position for 365 days and nights.
 Then, Nogami, the grandmother, was born as an old woman from the dew of the rock.
 The next day, Nataoa-nsen, Nephew, was born from the foam of the sea.
 On the next day was born the Mother of all the Mi'kmaq, from the plants of the Earth.

 Glooscap was said by the Mi'kmaq to be great in size and in powers, and to have created natural features such as the Annapolis Valley.
 In carrying out his feats, he often had to overcome his evil twin brother who wanted rivers to be crooked and mountain ranges to be impassable; in one legend, he turns the evil twin into stone.
 Another common story is how he turned himself into a giant beaver and created five islands in the Bay of Fundy, Nova Scotia by slapping his huge tail in the water with enough force to stir up the earth.
 His home was said to be Cape Blomidon.

 Yet another legend says that when Glooscap finished painting the splendor of the world, he dipped his brush into a blend of all the colors and created Abegweit, meaning "Cradled on the Waves"—his favorite island (Prince Edward Island).
 When Glooscap slept, Nova Scotia was his bed, and Prince Edward Island his pillow.

 Another legend tells how Glooscap saved the world from an evil frog-monster, who had swallowed all the Earth's water.
 Glooscap killed the monster and the water was released.
 Some animals, relieved at the resurgence of water, jumped in and became fish and other aquatic animals.
-Like many legends, this one may have some basis in fact: a massive earthquake converted a mountain on the east side of the stone fort Norumbega into a new channel through a split in that mountain.
-The eastern side of this mountain became Mi'kmaq island, and the new river channel passed in-between.
-Later, when explorers asked where Norumbega was, they were told that it lay on the eastern side of the river (which it did prior to the earthquake), and so could never find the new location.

 Glooscap is also believed to have brought the Mi'kmaq earthenware, knowledge of good and evil, fire, tobacco, fishing nets, and canoes, making him a Culture hero.

 The Mi'kmaq community Glooscap First Nation is named in honor of Glooscap.